 Okay, so it’s easy to mistake Camden Markets for the site of an outdoor concert.
 They are crowded, especially on weekends—but that’s all part of the charm.
 Navigating, however, is quite another story.

 Camden can appeal to shoppers of every stripe.
-For antiques, there’s Camden Passage Market, which is a lot like the V&A Museum without walls.
+For antiques, there’s Camden Passage Market, which is a lot like the Victoria & Albert Museum without walls.
 For club gear, t-shirts, trainers and knock-offs—all of it pretty cheap, at least by British standards—head to The Camden Market, closest to Camden Town Tube stop, and Camden Canal Market, with the added bonus of a nice view and a few canal-side cafés when all that shopping becomes a bit overwhelming, which it inevitably will.
 Stables Market, farther from the Tube, has some of the most original offerings.
 Gathered near the back, by what used to be the horse hospital, are independent artists and craftspeople, as well as a two-floor antique mall and scattered food stands.

 That brings us to one of Camden’s biggest draws, which you can smell from blocks off: Camden Lock Market’s food stalls, crammed with everything from Middle Eastern kebabs to Japanese dumplings, Caribbean patties and proper fish and chips.
 Sure, it’s also crammed with people—well-informed backpackers and budget travelers from the world over come for low-priced lunches loaded with flavor.
 You can stop here every day after stepping out of your New York Habitat accommodation and still never taste the same thing twice—and that sure beats sandwiches from Sainbury’s!